horans/bootstrap-ao/README.md

 ### other
 * auto reload on orientation change (for mobile device)
 * add tooltip to links with `inactive` class, and stop page jumping
+* scroll to in page anchor, and prevent hash change

 ## css: style classes and tweaks
 ### custom component